-5.12.2.
-Front Centre and Rear Seats
+(ii) Front Centre and Rear Seats

-5.12.2.1.
+a.
 Manually adjusted non-use positions

 102. It is recommended to regulate of non-use positions in the rear seats, as long as the position is "clearly recognizable to the occupant".
 There is discussion on how to objectively evaluate this requirement.
 One proposal is to define "clearly recognizable" as a head restraint that rotates a minimum of 60 degrees forward or aft.
 There was concern that this definition is too design restrictive as the sole method and additional methods have been proposed (HR-4-13).